EvernodeXRPL/evernode-host/governance-game.md

 ### Voting

 - Hosts can make their choice of voting via Evernode-Cli.
-- Participants vote is captured via their heartbeat, which is managed by Evernode software installed on the host.
+- Participant's vote is captured via their heartbeat, which is managed by Evernode software installed on the host.
 - They either Support or Reject a Proposal.
   - Reject is the default.
-  - Support is positive vote for the Proposal.
+  - Support is a positive vote for the Proposal.

 ### Electing a Proposal

 - A Proposal succeeds if it is continuously Supported by at least 80% of possible Participants for 2 weeks.
-- If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs added to the Epoch’s reward pool.
+- If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs are added to the Epoch’s reward pool.
 - The Proposer of the successful proposal gets all their staked EVRs back.

 ### The Foundation Special Rights